 2. Reykjavik

 Reykjavik, the charming capital city, becomes the city of festivals and parties in Iceland in July.
-All day the sun encourages locals and tourists to come out and party their heart out.
-Various museums and attractions are open throughout the 24 hours in the day.
-This gives you a chance to get out and visit places at anytime you see fit.
+All day the sun encourages locals and tourists to come out and party their hearts out.
+Various museums and attractions are open 365 days a year.
+This gives you a chance to get out and visit places whenever you see fit.

 3. Siglufjordur

 A small fishing town in the northwest, Siglufjordur is the northernmost town of Iceland.
-This beautiful village can only be visited in summers as the road remains closed for the rest of the year.
-The valleys and Fjord around this laidback town give you the perfect opportunity for hiking the area and exploring its wildlife.
+This beautiful village can only be visited in summer as the road remains closed for the rest of the year.
+The valleys and Fjord around this laidback town give you the perfect opportunity to hike the area and explore its wildlife.
 You can also head to nearby villages if you want to spot some whales.

 4. The Westman Islands

 If you want to see some local wildlife then head to The Westman Islands.
 The warm town of Vestmannaeyjar is considered to be the best place to spot Puffins.
 Here, the locals are gracious enough to accompany you on these wildlife tours.
-Don’t need to worry about food as they will bring some bread and soup with them.
+Major tourist attractions of the place are Elephant Rock, a Beluga Whale Sanctuary (the world’s first), boat tours, and volcano tours.

 5. The WestFjords

-If you want to escape the city crowds and relax then, The WestFjords is the perfect area for you to go to.
+If you want to escape the city crowds and relax, then The WestFjords is the perfect area for you to go to.
 Since it’s summer, the uninhabited jungles of Hornstrandir are accessible.
 Here you can pitch a tent and enjoy the terrain in all its preserved natural glory.
-You can also set up camp in Dynjandi, which is a great place to witness the glittering sun in the waterfall during sunrise.
+You can also set up camp in Dynjandi, a amazing place to witness the glittering sun in waterfalls during sunrise.

 5 Things To Do In Iceland In July